shenderaj9021/Node-Mongodb/README.md

 # Node-Mongodb
-- Basic code for Connections node app with mongodb withour usign mongoose.
+- Basic code for Connections node app with mongodb withour using mongoose.
 - It will acess your local Mongodb database

 - Instructions -